atharvpuri/HungerBlades/README.md

 * **Systems:** Basic navigation and collision systems implemented within the Unreal framework.

 ## Download and Installation
 Due to the high fidelity of the assets, the project file size exceeds standard repository limits.
-The full project source, including Content, Config, and the .uproject file, is available via the external link below.
+The full project source, including Content, Config, and the .uproject file

-**[INSERT YOUR GOOGLE DRIVE LINK HERE]**

 ### How to Run
 1. Download the ZIP file from the link above.